 The Rise in Demand for Paralegals

 The career of a paralegal often involves completing many tasks and responsibilities that have traditionally been performed by lawyers.
 The paralegal career has seen a shift in responsibilities, as the cost to hire lawyers to perform these same tasks has skyrocketed.
-According to Colorado Community College
+According to Colorado Community College, “Today paralegals are fulfilling an important role in an expanding and graying population that increasingly ?requires legal services.”

 It is cheaper to hire a certified paralegal to perform the various duties of legal work, as opposed to paying the soaring costs for a lawyer.
 Subsequently, many law offices and law firms have increased their hiring of paralegals to cut costs while continuing to perform their services optimally.
 As the demand for legal services increases, paralegals are earning higher salaries while assuming more significant responsibilities.
 Paralegals are continually becoming more valuable to legal employers and law firms, who are attempting to cut costs.
 In addition, beyond employment with private law firms, government departments, ranging from the municipal to federal level, consistently hire paralegals as well.